ericmorse224/rhit/README.md

 ECE341 branch is Matlab code from Electromagnetic Fields class.

 ECE380 branch is LabVIEW code from Discrete Time and Continuous Signals class.

+PCB-work branch is PCB layout that I created at Rose.